Pentium OverDrive: Socket 8

 Top view of the Intel Pentium II OverDrive CPU with heatsink and fan.

-An engineering sample version of the Pentium II Overdrive, showing the bottom of the unit.
+An engineering sample version of the Pentium II OverDrive, showing the bottom of the unit.

-Pentium II Overdrive without heatsink.
+Pentium II OverDrive without heatsink.
 Flip-chip Deschutes core is on left.
 512 kB cache is on right.

-In 1998, the Pentium II OverDrive, part number PODP66X333, was released as an upgrade path for Pentium Pro owners.
-Combining the Pentium II Deschutes core in a flip-chip package with a 512 kB full-speed L2 cache chip from the Pentium II Xeon into a Socket 8-compatible module, this resulted in a 300 or 333 MHz processor that could run on a 60 or 66 MHz front side bus.
+In 1998, the Pentium II OverDrive was released as an upgrade path for Pentium Pro owners.
+Combining the 0.25 μm Deschutes core of the Pentium II in a flip-chip package with a 512 kB full-speed L2 cache chip from the Pentium II Xeon into a Socket 8-compatible module, this resulted in a processor that could run at 300 or 333 MHz on a 60 or 66 MHz front side bus.
 This combination also brought together some of the more attractive aspects of the Pentium II and the Pentium II Xeon: MMX support/improved 16-bit performance and full-speed L2 cache respectively.
 This configuration would be replicated by the later "Dixon" mobile Pentium II core with 256 kB of full-speed cache embedded on-die, as well as the later "Coppermine" and "Tualatin" Pentium III cores using the same 256 kB full-speed cache embedded on-die.

 This upgrade could be used in single and dual processor Socket 8 systems.
 It does not support quad (and even hexa) processor Socket 8 systems due to it lacking four-way or higher multiprocessing, however it can work in two sockets of quad processor Socket 8 systems with CPU 3 and 4 removed.
 Unofficially, it could also be run in quad and hexa processor Socket 8 systems.
 This came about after some users upgraded their ALR 6x6 systems with them.